The Rewired Life: Seeking Better, Not Just More

 Are we seeking the wrong things?

-This article introduces a behavioral framework for what not to seek.
-Grounded in neuroscience, Stoicism, and decision science, it offers a counterintuitive truth: long-term happiness often begins with subtraction.
-Inspired by Nassim Nicholas Taleb’s idea of via negativa—that knowing what to avoid is more powerful than knowing what to add—we identify five common but misleading paths people pursue in the name of success or happiness.
-This framework provides space to explore joy while using five “NOT” categories as a guide on what to avoid to refine your happiness goals.
+This article introduces a behavioral framework for living below our means by identifying what not to seek.
+Grounded in neuroscience, Stoicism, world religions, and decision science, it offers a counterintuitive truth: long-term happiness often begins with subtraction.
+Inspired by Nassim Nicholas Taleb’s idea of via negativa—knowing what to avoid is more powerful than knowing what to add—we identify five common but misleading paths people follow in the name of success or happiness.

 About the author: Jeff Hulett leads Personal Finance Reimagined, a decision-making and financial education platform.
 He teaches personal finance at James Madison University and provides personal finance seminars.
 Check out his book -- Making Choices, Making Money: Your Guide to Making Confident Financial Decisions.